jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 * a little polishing: check active sites not present in icao.js to see if their METAR report contains lat/long.
 * support for URL site preview format using HTML header properties.
 See [npm: link-preview-js](https://www.npmjs.com/package/link-preview-js) and [OpenGraph header tags](https://ogp.me/#metadata)
 * Slack bot integration, probably wants hosted API pixie server
 * Hosted API pixie server, serves PNG or embeddable &lt;img src="data:..." alt="..." /&gt; tag.
-Next-step from local Node server? **Launched**, see below.
+Next-step from local Node server? **Launched** 2024 on [PixieReport.com](https://pixiereport.com), see below.
-* Hosted Twitter bot, following notifications for interactions, responding with tweets.
+* Hosted ~~Twitter~~ ActivityPub / Fediverse / Mastodon bot, following notifications for interactions, responding with tweets.
-* A Slack or Twitter bot integration could wrap common working code, using Alistair Cockburn's "Hexagonal Architecture" or "Ports and Adapters" which could later drive a website.
+* A Slack or ~~Twitter~~ ActivityPub bot integration could wrap common working code, using Alistair Cockburn's "Hexagonal Architecture" or "Ports and Adapters" which could later drive a website.
 * Migrate from my hand-rolled icao.js site list and the METAR service to [OpenWeatherMap API](https://openweathermap.org/appid).
 OpenWeatherMap advises caching information for at least 10 minutes since _The update frequency of the OpenWeather model is not higher than once in 10 minutes_.
 The [Geocoding API](https://openweathermap.org/api/geocoding-api) may be useful for looking up locations.
+Advantage: bookmark anywhere, no hours-old or days-old reports.
+Disadvantages: unknown.
+(Granularity?
+Upstream rate limit and reliability?)

 ## Weatherpixie Site Revival